TelePay-cash/telepay-java/README.md

 ## Run the tests

 We use JUnit to test the API endpoints before publishing new versions of this library.
-To run the tests, you must define the `TELEPAY_API_KEY` environment variable in your IDE before running the `LibraryTest` class.
+To run the tests, you must define the `TELEPAY_SECRET_API_KEY` environment variable in your IDE before running the `LibraryTest` class.

 ## Contributors ✨
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->